enebular/enebular-runtime-agent/tools/updater/README.md

 wget -qO- https://enebular.com/agent-update | sudo -E bash -s
 ```

-Update options can be added by first appending `--` at the end of the command, as in the command pattern below.
+Update options can be specified by first appending `--` at the end of the command, as in the command pattern below.

 ```sh
 wget -qO- https://enebular.com/agent-update | sudo -E bash -s -- <option>